 These programs begin and end at John F. Kennedy International Airport in New York.

 Unit A & B, Departure • Gather at John F. Kennedy International Airport to meet your program leaders and depart as a group for Spain.

 Unit A & B, The Northern Coast • Fly to Oviedo, Spain, by way of Madrid, and take a short bus ride to Spain’s northern coast in the Asturias region.
 Participate in language lessons, get to know your group, visit a local fiesta, and play soccer on the beach with Spanish friends.

 Unit A & B, Picos de Europa • From Asturias, travel a short distance south to a mountain inn located among the snow-capped Picos de Europa.
 Hike and ride horseback on spectacular trails.

 Unit A & B, Madrid • The next stop is Madrid where we explore the lively streets, visit museums—the Prado, Reina Sofía, and Thyssen Bornemisza–sample wonderful food at a sidewalk café, and take in a show at a taberna flamenco.
-Take day trips to Segovia to see its Roman aqueduct and to Toledo to visit the Alcázar and ancient synagogue.
+Take a day trip to Segovia to see its Roman aqueduct or to Toledo to visit the Alcázar and ancient synagogue.